LakeMaps/pi/README.md

 Flash the image
 ---------------

 Flashing the SD card must be done from the host machine, and mostly follows from [the instructions available on the Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-Use the `raspbian.img` file found in the current working directory.
+Use the disk image file found in the current working directory.

 ### OS X